Pages

 Road to Utopia ( 1945 )

-"I'll have a lemonade," Chester barks at the bartender and then, realizing he was supposed to be Sperry, adds "....in a dirty glass!"
+"I'll have a lemonade," Chester barks at the bartender and then, realizing he was supposed to be Sperry, adds with a growl "....in a dirty glass!"

 Road to Utopia was the fourth film in the Road Pictures series and it ranks as one of their most hilarious.
 Crosby and Hope are clearly having a ball and their verbal sparring is furious and fun.
 Their dialogue is delivered so off the cuff that one wonders how much of it was written in the script and how much was impromptu.
 The words that were written on paper earned screenwriters Melvin Frank and Norman Panama an Academy Award nomination for Best Original Screenplay.